-STEP 1 Immediately notify your supervisor (within 24 hours) of the injury.
+STEP 1Immediately notify your supervisor (within 24 hours) of the injury.
 The employee must also report incidents that are minor in nature and incidents that could have caused an injury.
+This will assist the School in possibly avoiding any further incidents in the future.STEP 2With the employee's assistance, the employee's Supervisor will need to

+employee must also report incidents that are minor in nature and incidents that could have caused an injury.
 This will assist the School in possibly avoiding any further incidents in the future.
-STEP 2 With the employee's assistance, the employee's Supervisor will need to complete the Supervisor's Incident Report Form.
-Once this form is completed, submit it to the Human Resources Disability and Leave Services Manager.
-If needed, the Human Resources Disability and Leave Services Manager will assist the employee or supervisor in completing the form.
-STEP 3 Seek prompt medical attention from our Panel of Healthcare Providers.
-If the incident is an emergency, seek immediate medical attention from any doctor (or emergency room).
-When the emergency is over, you must get follow-up treatment from our Panel of Healthcare Providers.
-STEP 4 If your injury requires accommodations or modified duty for returning to work, please notify the Human Resources Disability and Leave Services Manager and your supervisor.
-When follow-up appointments are necessary, inform your supervisor.
+STEP 2 With the employee's assistance, the employee's Supervisor will need to

+are minor in nature and incidents that could have caused an injury.
+This will assist the School in possibly avoiding any further incidents in the future.STEP 2With the employee's assistance, the employee's Supervisor will need to

+STEP 2assist the School in possibly avoiding any further incidents in the future.With the employee's assistance, the employee's Supervisor will need to

+STEP 2further incidents in the future.With the employee's assistance, the employee's Supervisor will need to

+STEP 2 With the employee's assistance, the employee's Supervisor will need to

+employee's Supervisor will need to

+1 2 1

+complete the Supervisor's Incident Report

+Form.
+Once this form is completed, submit

+it to the Human Resources Disability and

+Leave Services Manager.
+If needed, the

+Human Resources Disability and Leave

+Services Manager will assist the employee

+or supervisor in completing the form.

+STEP 3 Seek prompt medical attention from our

+Panel of Healthcare Providers.
+If the

+incident is an emergency, seek immediate

+medical attention from any doctor (or

+emergency room).
+When the emergency is

+over, you must get follow-up treatment

+from our Panel of Healthcare Providers.

+STEP 4 If your injury requires accommodations or

+modified duty for returning to work,

+please notify the Human Resources

+Disability and Leave Services Manager

+and your supervisor.
+When follow-up

+appointments are necessary, inform your

+STEP 5 supervisor.
+Always inform the Human Resources

+STEP 5Always inform the Human ResourcesDisability and Leave Services Manager

+and your supervisor when you are

+released to return to work.